370: No Such Thing As George Clooney In A Blackcurrant Suit

 Andy.
 At Andrew Hunter M.

-Pick up a hoodie or a cap or a vinyl, whatever bit of merch you like and you can also book tickets to the podcast stock festival show we're going to be doing so go to qi.com slash fish events for that okay thanks so much for listening everyone we'll see you again next week goodbye
+Pick up a hoodie or a cap or a vinyl, whatever bit of merch you like.
+And you can also book tickets to the podcast stop festival show we're going to be doing.

 Not available everywhere.
 Most plans range between $4.99 to $11.99 a month your first year.